-When the city saw a growth spurt after the economic boom of the seventeenth century, narrow houses meant more people could squeeze into the city’s limited space.
+Why?
+Because when the city saw a growth spurt after the economic boom of the 17th century, narrow houses meant more people could squeeze into the city’s limited space.

-If you’ve been to Amsterdam’s Red Light District, you’ve likely passed by the narrowest house in Amsterdam without even noticing.
+If you’ve been to the Red Light District, you’ve likely passed by the narrowest house in Amsterdam without even noticing.
 It stands bashfully between the gateway to the Walloon Church and the historic East Indies House.

-The municipality of Amsterdam purchased the small plot of land for this particularly narrow house in 1738.
+The municipality of Amsterdam purchased the small plot of land for this particularly narrow house all the way back in 1738.
 It was first leased to a clockmaker in 1742, as a single-story building (with ridiculously high ceilings.)

 📍 Where to find it: Oude Hoogstraat 22, Amsterdam

-🧭 How to get there: Head to the heart of the Red Light District, near the Zuiderkerk.
+🧭 How to get there: Head to the heart of the Red Light District, near the Zuiderkerk

 Amsterdam’s other narrow houses

-The loophole, Singel 7
+The Loophole: Singel 7

-However, it’s only the facade that’s so slim, measuring just over one metre wide.
-The other side of the house is of average width, so altogether the inside of the house isn’t that narrow at all.
+However, it’s only the back facade that’s so slim, measuring just above one metre in width.
+The front of the house looks completely normal, so altogether, the inside of the house isn’t that narrow at all.

 Oddly, Amsterdammers used to pay taxes on the width of their houses on the canal side, which happens to be the front side of the vast majority of houses.

 📍 Where to find it: Singel 7, Amsterdam

-The kleine Trippenhuis, Kloveniersburgwal 26
+The kleine Trippenhuis: Kloveniersburgwal 26

-Our final notably narrow house stands out for its mirroring of the stately mansion across the canal.
+Our final narrow Amsterdam house stands out for its mirroring of the stately mansion across the canal.
 The Trippenhuis was the largest residential house in Amsterdam in the 17th century, owned by the well-known arms-dealing Trip brothers.

 In good humour, the brothers commissioned the 2.4-metre house across the canal to emulate the neoclassical facade — a slender gift for their dear coachman.

 📍 Where to find it: Kloveniersburgwal 26, Amsterdam

 🧭 How to get there: Just around the corner from Oude Hoogstraat 22